 The plot of land where the Garden is located had been used as a Garden since the surrounding houses were built in the 1920’s, 30’s, and 40’s.
 The Garden site reportedly had playground equipment soon after the surrounding houses were built in the 1940’s, but had fallen down by the 1960’s.
-It suffered from neglect until the late 1980’s and early 1990’s when Mr. Jones, a neighbor whose yard back onto the garden cleared the land and organized gatherings in the space.
+It suffered from neglect until the late 1980’s and early 1990’s when Mr. Jones, a neighbor whose yard backed onto the garden, cleared the land and organized gatherings in the space.
+See the Washington Post article from 1990 about Mr. Jones: Mr. Jones Builds a Garden

 After Mr. Jones’ health deteriorated in the late 90’s, the land again became blighted, being used only as a dumping ground for garbage and stolen cars.